 More than 647,000 Rohingya people from the country of Myanmar have now left their homes, according to Medecins Sans Frontieres (MSF) - a charity working there.

-More than 400,000 Rohingya people from the country of Myanmar have been forced to flee from their homes to another country nearby, Bangladesh, because of fighting in the state where they live.
+They've fled to Bangladesh, another country nearby, because of fighting in the state where they live.